mary-ruguru/mary-ruguru/README.md

 # About Me

 Hello!
-I'm Maryann, an upcoming Software Developer based in Nairobi, Kenya.
+I'm Maryann, an upcoming Software Developer/Engineer based in Nairobi, Kenya.
 I'm passionate about coding and enjoy working on projects that challenge me to learn and grow.
 Currently, I am working on learning Angular and typescript.

 # My Tools and Technologies: